-ment of individual teeth.
+Anterior teeth on which lingual rests are to be placed often must be splinted together to avoid orthodontic movement of individual teeth.
 Mandibular anterior teeth are seldom used for support, but if they are, splinting of the teeth involved is advisable.
 When splinting is impossible, individual lingual rests on cast restorations may be slightly inclined apically to avoid possible tooth displacement, or lingual rests may be used in conjunction with incisal rests, slightly engaging the labial surface of the teeth.